imSaharukh/portfolio-site/src/data/about.md

 # Some history

 - My parents put a computer in my bedroom in 2003 when I was 3.
 It was an old Tandy that ran MS-DOS.
-My favorite games were Road Rash,The House of the Dead 2, Wolfenstein 3D, and GTA: Vice City.
+My favorite games were Road Rash, The House of the Dead 2, Wolfenstein 3D, and GTA: Vice City.
 It had a mechanical keyboard and a turbo button.
 To this day, I still don't know what pressing the turbo button really did.

-- I still remember installing it from a floppy disk onto our brand new PC.
+- I still remember installing software from floppy disks onto our brand new PC.
 It took years for me to send my first email.

 - At 7, I discovered the mini-games hidden in Microsoft Office.
 I also beat Minesweeper on expert for the first time.

 - At 8, my parents bought me a Sony digital camera after I stole their SLR one too many times.
 It could fit 10 images to a floppy disk at a 0.3MP resolution.
-I still have it and it still works.
+I still have it, and it still works.
 I've been taking photographs ever since.

 - At 16, I built my first website with Microsoft FrontPage on our Pentium III [Gateway](https://en.wikipedia.org/wiki/Gateway,_Inc.).
 My website was terrible.

-- At 18, In the summer before University,to be exact March 30th 2019, I finally start writng code with Python.
+- At 18, in the summer before University, on March 30th, 2019, I began writing code with Python.

-- September 9th 2019, I heard about [Flutter](https://flutter.dev)
+- On September 9th, 2019, I first heard about [Flutter](https://flutter.dev).

-- July 1st 2020, On my birthday I got my first job as a Flutter Developer
+- On July 1st, 2020, my birthday, I landed my first job as a Software Engineer.

-- 7 Junuary 2022, joined [Munchies](https://munchies.com.bd) as a Software Engineer (FullStack)
+- On January 7th, 2022, I joined [Munchies](https://munchies.com.bd) as a Software Engineer (FullStack).

+- In February 2023, I was promoted to Lead Software Engineer at Munchies.

+- In February 2024, I moved to Perth, WA, to pursue my Master of Computing at Curtin University.

 Ask me in person for other stories that I'm afraid to share with the internet.